SmashedFrenzy16/smashedfrenzy16.github.io/README.md

 ### My fields of expertise

-- I am an early advanced developer in Python
+- I can code in Python
-- I am a beginner in C++
+- I can code in C++
 - I like to tinker in other languages
 - I mostly develop tools and interfaces, as well as a few games.
 - I can do Graphic Designing and Photography at a beginner's level